Federated Face Presentation Attack Detection: Related Work

 On the other hand, temporal-based methods extract different discriminative temporal cues through multiple frames between real and spoof samples.
 Various dynamic textures are exploited in~\cite{2014EJIVPlbptop,2018TIFSdynamictext,RuiShao2018IJCB} to extract discriminative facial motions. rPPG signals are exploited by Liu \emph{et al.}~\cite{2016ECCVrPPG,2018ECCVrPPG} to capture discriminative heartbeat information from real and spoof videos. ~\cite{2018CVPRauxliary} learns a CNN-RNN model to estimate different face depth and rPPG signals between the real and spoof samples.

-Various FAS datasets are introduced recently that explore different characteristics and scenarios of face presentation attacks.
-Multi-domain approach is proposed in order to improve the generalization ability of the FAS model to unseen attacks.
-Recent work~\cite{Shao2019CVPR} casts FAS as a domain generalization problem and proposes a multi-adversarial discriminative deep domain generalization framework to search generalized differentiation cues in a shared and discriminative feature space among multiple FAS datasets. ~\cite{liu2019deep} treats FAS as a zero-shot problem and proposes a Deep Tree Network to partition the spoof samples into multiple sub-groups of attacks. ~\cite{Shao_2020_AAAI} addresses FAS with a meta-learning framework and enables the model learn to generalize well through simulated train-test splits among multiple datasets.
+Various fPAD datasets are introduced recently that explore different characteristics and scenarios of face presentation attacks.
+Multi-domain approach is proposed in order to improve the generalization ability of the fPAD model to unseen attacks.
+Recent work~\cite{Shao2019CVPR} casts fPAD as a domain generalization problem and proposes a multi-adversarial discriminative deep domain generalization framework to search generalized differentiation cues in a shared and discriminative feature space among multiple fPAD datasets. ~\cite{liu2019deep} treats fPAD as a zero-shot problem and proposes a Deep Tree Network to partition the spoof samples into multiple sub-groups of attacks. ~\cite{Shao_2020_AAAI} addresses fPAD with a meta-learning framework and enables the model learn to generalize well through simulated train-test splits among multiple datasets.
 These multi-domain approaches have access to data from multiple datasets or multiple spoof sub-groups that enable them to obtain generalized models.
 In this paper, we study the scenario in which each \textit{data center} contains data from a single domain.
 Due to data privacy issues, we assume that they do not have access to data from other \textit{data centers}.
 This paper aims to exploit multi-domain information in a privacy preserving manner.